 My next book: directed to clients.
 How to know when you need a designer, find the right designer or firm, write a design brief, evaluate the work, and let the power of design contribute to your organization’s success.

 Maybe the jellyfish should be on the cover.
+YES!
+The jellyfish.
+They were right all along.

 Print’s New Visual Artists 2014 issue—our annual 20 under 30 list featuring the brilliant minds of design’s future—is out now.
 Check it out on your favorite device or in, well, print.